Skip to Main Content

 Definitions of Electric and Gas Service and Billing for Private Generation Customers

-Tariff for Net Metered Customers only: Rider R, page 283: The rules and rates for customers with private generation who qualify for credits.
+Tariff for Net Metered Customers only: Rider R, page 283: Rules and rates for customers with private generation who qualify for credits.

-Tariff for all other customers using private generation to sell electricity, SC-11, page 553: The rules if you sell power to Con Edison but do not qualify for private solar credits.
+Tariff for all other customers using private generation to sell electricity, SC-11, page 553: Rules if you sell power to Con Edison but do not qualify for private solar credits.
 This service is called “buy back” because Con Edison purchases your energy.

-Tariff for emergency export program, General Rule 8, page 79: The rules for emergency export to the company's distribution system.
+Tariff for emergency export program, General Rule 8, page 79: Rules for emergency export to the company's distribution system.
 This category applies only if your generation is connected at the high-tension level, and is limited to generation in excess of your load.

 Tariff for all customers using private generation to support their own load: Standby Service, page 156: The rules if you use private generation strictly to support some or all of your own load, and do not sell any to Con Edison.
 This service is called “standby” because Con Edison must be prepared to support all of your load in the event that private generation is not available.